 - Budget ranges shape realistic options: lower price points require greater attention to condition and maintenance history, while higher budgets allow for newer features and stronger warranties.

-What Makes a Car Good for College Students
+What Makes a Good Campus Vehicle

 Usage patterns also shape value.
 Short trips favor easy handling and low operating costs, while frequent driving benefits from stability and comfort.
 These factors help narrow choices early.